jlapeyra/catalan-tokenizer/README.md

 # CatGPT

-**This project is for learning porpuses**.
+***This project is for learning porpuses.***

 The objective is to develop a language model for Catalan.

 ## Phases
 - Tokenizer: